-- delays in funding and uncertainty regarding the allocation of funds to state and local agencies from the U.S. federal government, and delays or reductions in other state and local funding dedicated for transportation and ITS projects; - other government budgetary constraints, cut-backs, delays or reallocation of government funding, including without limitation, changes in the administration and repeal of government purchasing programs; - long purchase cycles or approval processes; - competitive bidding and qualification requirements, as well as our ability to replace large contracts once they have been completed; - changes in government policies and political agendas; - maintenance of relationships with key government entities from whom a substantial portion of our revenue is derived; - milestone deliverable requirements and liquidated damage and/or contract termination provisions for failure to meet contract milestone requirements; - performance bond requirements; - adverse weather conditions or other natural or medical disasters or developments, such as, the novel coronavirus COVID-19, and evacuations and flooding due to hurricanes, can result in our inability to perform work in affected areas; and - international relations and international conflicts or other military operations that could cause the temporary or permanent diversion of government funding from transportation or other infrastructure projects.
+- delays in funding and uncertainty regarding the allocation of funds to state and local agencies from the U.S. federal government, and delays or reductions in other state and local funding dedicated for transportation and ITS projects; - other government budgetary constraints, including reaching the current federal debt ceiling; cut-backs, delays or reallocation of government funding, including without limitation, changes in the administration and repeal of government purchasing programs; - long purchase cycles or approval processes; - · competitive bidding and qualification requirements, as well as our ability to replace large contracts once they have been completed; - changes in government policies and political agendas; - maintenance of relationships with key government entities from whom a substantial portion of our revenue is derived; - milestone deliverable requirements and liquidated damage and/or contract termination provisions for failure to meet contract milestone requirements: - performance bond requirements; - adverse weather conditions or other natural or health disasters or developments, such as COVID-19, and evacuations and flooding due to hurricanes, can result in our inability to perform work in affected areas; and - international relations and international conflicts such as the war in Ukraine, or other military operations that could cause the temporary or permanent diversion of government funding from transportation or other infrastructure projects.

 Governmental budgets and plans are subject to change without warning.
 Certain risks of selling to governmental entities include dependence on appropriations and administrative allocation of funds, changes in governmental procurement legislation and regulations and other policies that may reflect political developments or agendas, significant changes in contract scheduling, intense competition for government business and termination of purchase decisions for the convenience of the governmental entity.
-Substantial delays in purchase decisions by governmental entities, and the current constraints on government budgets at the federal, state and local level, and the ongoing uncertainty as to the timing and accessibility to government funding could cause our revenues and income to drop substantially or to fluctuate significantly between fiscal periods.
+Substantial delays in purchase decisions by governmental entities and rescheduling or cancellation in purchase decisions by governmental entities, and the current constraints on government budgets at the federal, state and local level, and the ongoing uncertainty as to the timing and accessibility to government funding could cause our revenues and income to drop substantially or to fluctuate significantly between fiscal periods.